mackun/test_repo_for_git_command/README.md

 P.S.
 I will never reject any pull requests for my great github experience
-So if you too feel like a newbie here, please spare time for these little scripts for me
+So if you feel free to advise, please spare time for these little scripts for me